zomnium/garphql-spec/README.md

 If you have issues, please email [operations@graphql.org](mailto:operations@graphql.org).

-If your company benefits from GraphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the
+If your company benefits from GarphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the
 [GraphQL Foundation](https://foundation.graphql.org/join).